-Plan a runway show and work behind the scenes at fashion events around the country in the fashion and retail program.
-In this fashion merchandising degree program, you will gain in-depth knowledge in both fashion and business.
-So when you graduate, you can pursue a variety of important fashion merchandising jobs.
+Plan a large-scale runway show and work behind the scenes at fashion events around the country in the fashion and retail program.
+In this fashion and retail degree program, you'll study fashion marketing, retail buying and inventory replenishment, the evolution of fashion change, as well as styling and fashion forecasting.

 What you’ll learn in the fashion and retail program

 - Managing the operations and finances of an organization

 - Fashion marketing, retail buying, forecasting, inventory replenishment and styling

 Learning doesn’t get more innovative than this.